J. D. McKissic: Washington Football Team / Commanders

 On March 26, 2020, McKissic signed a two-year contract with the Washington Football Team, then known as the Redskins prior to a name change later that offseason.
 In Week 15 against his former team, the Seahawks, McKissic recorded 107 yards from scrimmage and a receiving touchdown during the 20–15 loss.
 In the 2020 season, McKissic recorded 85 carries for 365 rushing yards and one rushing touchdown and 80 receptions for 589 receiving yards and two receiving touchdowns.
 In the Wild Card Round loss to the Tampa Bay Buccaneers, he scored a rushing touchdown.

 In Week 4 of the 2021 season, McKissic scored the game-winning touchdown on a 30-yard catch and run in a 34–30 victory over the Falcons.
 In a Week 12 win against the Seahawks, McKissic scored two touchdowns, one receiving and one rushing, before suffering a concussion.
 He was later placed on injured reserve.

 On March 15, 2022, McKissic originally agreed to terms with the Buffalo Bills on a two-year, $7 million contract before signing the same offer from Washington the following day.
-After being inactive with a neck injury for Weeks 9 and 10, McKissic was placed on injured reserve on November 19, 2022.
-He was released on March 15, 2023.
+After being inactive with a neck injury for Weeks 9 and 10, McKissic was placed on injured reserve on November 19.

+McKissic was released by the Commanders on March 15, 2023.